 - Buy in bulk – You will go through many, many diapers, and you will certainly save money on them and other packaged items by buying in bulk.
 We did the math and found that using an online vendor such as Amazon came out to about the same price or slightly less as joining a wholesale club such as BJ’s or Costco, so decide for yourself if you prefer the convenience of the internet, or like to do your shopping in person.
 Either way, be prepared ahead of time so you don’t end up rushing to the pharmacy or convenience store for costly items.

 - Find free activities – Now that you have fed and clothed your child, you’ll want to keep them (and yourself) busy, too.
 Things such as music classes and baby yoga can add up, so try to find free activities where you can.
-Your local library is a great place to start to find thing such as free story hours and play time.
+Your local library is a great place to start to find things such as free story hours and playtime.

 Good luck on your baby journey!